khafast/khafast.github.io/_posts/2018/2018-12-22-Overview-Java-Spring-MVC.md

 > You mentioned about BeanFactory, but what is its relation with ClassPathXmlApplicationContext?

-The ClassPathApplicationContext (another container implementation) provides additional functionalities over the BeanFactory.
+The ClassPathApplicationContext (another objects container) provides additional functionalities over the BeanFactory.
 For example, you can use getBean function just like with BeanFactory -
 ``` java
 ApplicationContext context = new ClassPathXmlApplicationContext("bean-config.xml");
 Object obj = (Object) context.getBean("beanID");
 obj.publicMethod();
 ```
+> Is it the only advantage?

+It is just

 ## Common issues

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4NjUwMzE2NDQsLTExOTY3MTQ3MzYsLT
-g2MDU3MDA4NywxNDY5NzI3OTA4XX0=
+eyJoaXN0b3J5IjpbMTc4NzE2Njc1LC0xODY1MDMxNjQ0LC0xMT
+k2NzE0NzM2LC04NjA1NzAwODcsMTQ2OTcyNzkwOF19
 -->